OzAmram/CaloDiffusion/README.md

-[Tensorflow 2.6.0](https://www.tensorflow.org/) was used to implement all models.
+Pytorch v1.9  was used to implement all models.

 # Data